 A sovereign cloud provides cloud services that do not result in vendor lock-in.
 The services are either available as "open source" or there is a corresponding equivalent independent of the provider, meaning that any functionality can be used at any time, regardless of the provider.
 It complies with the requirements set out in the regulatory/legislative framework in force in that jurisdiction.
 The data and its usability always remain with the user – not even administrative access from outside is possible.

 Various approaches are being taken on the way to digital sovereignty.

-The sovereign cloud is therefore becoming a success factor for digitalization in Europe.
-As it overcomes regulatory hurdles for cloud use and gives European companies the security of a “to-go” cloud.
+It is becoming a success factor for digitalization in EU, as it overcomes regulatory hurdles for cloud use and gives European companies the security of a “to-go” cloud.
 The availability of sovereign clouds will accelerate the implementation of numerous digital initiatives significantly by removing existing compliance hurdles.
-It works as an all-inclusive solution, combining the technical expectations of the cloud with capacity for innovation and a clear conscience.
+It combines the technical expectations for the cloud with innovation capability and a clear conscience – “all-inclusive”.

 It resolves the dilemma between innovation and compliance.
 This offers regulated industries in particular, as well as others, the opportunity to quickly take advantage of the public cloud and implement digitalization projects.
 Data sovereignty and the cloud no longer contradict each other, and satisfying compliance requirements do not require any additional effort.
 The sovereign cloud is therefore turning into an essential component of the multi-cloud landscapes of cloud users.